-The following link is to a CA survey set up for finding out what participants (you!) care about when choosing a choose a breed of cat as a pet!
+The following link is to a CA survey set up for finding out what participants (you!) care about when choosing a breed of cat as a pet!
 This light-hearted example neatly demonstrates many of features of a CA survey from a participant’s perspective.

 Of course, CA is also used for more ‘heavy-weight’ applications!